 These workforce shortages pre-pandemic have significantly impacted the ability of local health departments not only to respond to the crisis, but to keep other public health problems at bay.
-Preliminary findings from NACCHO's 2020 Forces of Change survey show that 80.5 percent of local health departments reassigned existing staff from their regular duties to the agency's COVID-19 response.
-In situations where staff were reassigned, 72.9 percent of LHDs reported that employees performed fewer of their regular duties, and nearly half (46.6%) indicated their regular duties were not performed at all.
-The programmatic areas most impacted by service reduction include Obesity prevention (74.7%); Maternal and child health services (60.1%); Tobacco, alcohol or other drug prevention (64.6%); and screening activities for blood lead (58.8%), high blood pressure (63.0%), and diabetes (66.0%).
+Preliminary findings from NACCHO's 2020 Forces of Change survey show that 80.5% of local health departments reassigned existing staff from their regular duties to the agency's COVID-19 response.
+In situations where staff were reassigned, 72.9% reported that employees performed fewer of their regular duties, and nearly half (46.6%) indicated their regular duties were not performed at all.
+The programmatic areas most impacted by service reduction include obesity prevention (74.7%); maternal and child health services (60.1%); tobacco, alcohol or other drug prevention (64.6%); and screening activities for blood lead (58.8%), high blood pressure (63.0%), and diabetes (66.0%).
 This highlights the importance of strong staffing levels not just to respond to the pandemic or future large-scale crises, but also to rebuild the many other health department priorities that have been impacted by the response.

-Recommendations
+Workforce Recommendations

-Provide Incentives for the Recruitment and Retention of Public Health Professionals
+➤ Provide Incentives for the Recruitment and Retention of Public Health Professionals

-A lack of public health workforce capacity has real world implications that expand the human cost of the pandemic beyond the astronomical number of lives lost to the virus and will continue to impact day-to-day operations long after the pandemic is over.
-The public health workforce crisis needs our attention now-not just to get through the pandemic, but also to pick up the pieces of the many other public health issues that have not gotten needed attention.
-To do so, we must focus on the three key factors to building a strong health department workforce: retaining trained staff, recruiting top talent, and expanding the workforce overall with predictable, sustainable, flexible funding.
+A lack of public health workforce capacity has real world implications that expand the human cost of the pandemic beyond the astronomical number of lives lost to the virus and will continue to impact their day-to-day operations long after the pandemic is over.

+The public health workforce crisis needs our attention now-not just to get through the pandemic, but also to pick up the pieces of the many other public health issues that have not gotten their needed attention.
+To do so, we must focus on the three key factors to building a strong rural health department workforce: retaining trained staff, recruiting top talent, and expanding the workforce overall with predictable, sustainable, flexible funding.

 We must act to create a comprehensive approach to increasing available jobs to grow the public health workforce, recruiting key professionals, and retaining them for the long term.
 That is why over the past year, NACCHO has organized and led over 100 stakeholders in a call to create a federal loan repayment program for public health professionals who complete a term of service in a local, state, or tribal health department that would help to fill these workforce gaps.
 This is particularly relevant now, as new staff and volunteers are being brought into the field for the COVID-19 response on a temporary basis.
-A public health loan repayment program, modelled after the successful National Health Service Corps, would provide an added incentive to retain workers long term and help ensure that their experience is harnessed and available to address current as well as future public health emergencies.
-Bipartisan legislation was introduced in the last Congress to stand up this program (S. 3737/H.R.
+A public health loan repayment program, modelled after the successful National Health Service Corps that currently bolsters the rural health care workforce, would provide an added incentive to retain them long term and help ensure that their experience is harnessed and available to address current as well as future public health emergencies.
+Bipartisan legislation was introduced in the last Congress to stand up this program by Senators Smith (D-MN) and Booker (D-NJ) and Representatives Crow and Burgess (S. 3737/H.R.
 6578), and we urge Congress to move forward to create and fund this initiative as quickly as possible so that the program can be stood up in time to help the pandemic response and recovery.